DataDog/dd-sdk-flutter/examples/simple_example/README.md

 The Datadog Flutter SDK initializes separately for RUM, Logs, and Traces.
 The OpenFeature provider owns the Flags runtime and its assignment lifecycle.
+`DatadogRumHook` associates successful evaluations with the active RUM view.
+The Refresh button calls the provider refresh method.

 To test feature flags in your own organization, customize the generated `.env`
 file: